MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ### Hybrid experiences improvements

 - The "OneDrive by Default" experience for SharePoint Server 2013 is now available in SharePoint Server 2019.
-When enabled, any attempt to browse to the My Site Host welcome page will be redirected to Office 365.
+When enabled, any attempt to browse to the My Site Host welcome page will be redirected to Microsoft 365.

 - A SharePoint hybrid status bar was added to the top of Central Administration.
 The hybrid status bar will appear once the SharePoint Server 2019 farm meets the minimum system requirements needed to enable hybrid, and will give you direct access to launch the SharePoint Hybrid Configuration Wizard.